 This medal can be awarded to an adult with a distinguished conservation record.
 The criteria for issuance include outstanding efforts in wildlife and nature centers, resource management, park establishment, youth leadership, conservation-related media, and extracurricular conservation education on the college, high school, junior high school, or elementary school level.
 The nominee must be sponsored by a chapter or the state organization and should have at least two letters of recommendation written by non-DAR members.
 Material such as newspaper or magazine articles should be sent to substantiate the recommendation.

 DAR Distinguished Citizen Medal

-The DAR Distinguished Citizen Medal, available January 1, 2014, is presented to an individual, eighteen years of age and older, who fulfills the qualities of honor, service, courage, leadership, and patriotism.
+The DAR Distinguished Citizen Medal, available January 1, 2014, is presented to an individual, 18 years of age or older, who fulfills the qualities of honor, service, courage, leadership, and patriotism.
 The DAR Distinguished Citizen Medal may be awarded to emergency first responders; active duty military and veterans of the United States Armed Forces; and citizens who have contributed to the defense and/or security, and thereby the freedom, of the community, state, or nation in an exceptional manner.
 The Colorado state chair of the National Defense Committee administers the medal.

 DAR Good Citizens Award and Scholarship